loopbackio/loopback-next/docs/site/Controllers.md

   // returns a list of our objects
   @get('/messages')
   async list(@param.query.number('limit') limit = 10): Promise<HelloMessage[]> {
-    // throw an error when the parameter is not a non-positive integer if (!Number.isInteger(limit) || limit < 1) {
+    // throw an error when the parameter is not a natural number if (!Number.isInteger(limit) || limit < 1) {
-      throw new HttpErrors.UnprocessableEntity('limit is non-positive');
+      throw new HttpErrors.UnprocessableEntity('limit is not a natural number');
     } else if (limit > 100) {
       limit = 100;
     }